GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/deviatedElasticWellbore/Example.rst

 Constitutive law
 --------------------------------------------------------------------

 Isotropic linear elastic constitutive behavior is considered for the rock around the wellbore.
-Note that the default density is useless for this case.
+Note that the default density is useless in this specific example, as gravity effect is neglected.

 .. literalinclude:: ../../../../../../src/coreComponents/physicsSolvers/solidMechanics/benchmarks/DeviatedElasticWellbore.xml
   :language: xml